 Leadership Overview

-Driven by a commitment to tribal sovereignty, Indian Affairs provides essential services to millions of American Indian and Alaska Natives, fostering self-determination and enhancing community prosperity through federal education, law enforcement, and economic development initiatives.
+Driven by a commitment to tribal sovereignty, Indian Affairs provides essential services to millions of American Indian and Alaska Natives, fostering self-determination and community prosperity through federal education, law enforcement, and economic development initiatives.

-Driven by a commitment to tribal sovereignty, Indian Affairs provides essential services to millions of American Indian and Alaska Natives, fostering self-determination and enhancing community prosperity through federal education, law enforcement, and economic development initiatives.
+Driven by a commitment to tribal sovereignty, Indian Affairs provides essential services to millions of American Indian and Alaska Natives, fostering self-determination and community prosperity through federal education, law enforcement, and economic development initiatives.

 Leadership Roles at Indian Affairs